royalh23/merge-sort-js/README.md

-This project implements the merge-sort algorithm using recursion.
+Implementation of merge-sort algorithm using recursion